Beginner surfer riding a wave

 After some training back home you’ll be ready to sprint down the beach to catch the first wave of the day

-Like swimming, running isn’t for everyone.
+Like swimming, running isn’t for everyone as the physical demands are slightly higher.
 If we can pluck at one major advantage to cutting some laps around a sporting field or through your city though, it would be that you only need a pair of running shoes in order to do it.
 This means you can run practically anywhere with very little forward planning.
 Just pick a route and go.

-Another benefit to running is that it activates your leg muscles and your lungs.
-Two parts of your body that play a big role in surfing.
+Another benefit to running is that it activates your leg muscles and builds lung capacity.
+These are two crucial parts of your body that play a big role in surf conditioning.
 If you can manage a decent pace, running will also help in weight loss, while some studies showing that running early in the morning can also improve your mental clarity.

 Two people paddleboarding on a lake